Graduate Resident Fellows

 Graduate Resident Fellow

-Iman Ali is a second-year PhD student in the Department of Anthropology.
-She is primarily interested in exploring the role of bureaucracy in the humanitarian aid world in Lebanon.
+Iman Ali is a third-year Ph.D. student in the Department of Anthropology.
+She is primarily interested

 Graduate Resident Fellow